Noaaan/MythicMetals/README.md

 * Another Quality Modpack 2: https://www.curseforge.com/minecraft/modpacks/another-quality-modpack-2/

 ## Credits
 See [the Credits file in the repo](CREDITS.md), as it contains a shoutout to everyone who has worked on the project!

+## Translations
+Feel free to contribute a translation if you want to!
+I currently do not support Crowdin, so you will have to either put it up as a pull request or raise an issue with a translated lang file.

+Any translator is added to [the Credits.](CREDITS.md)